Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Icinga Director Basket Config
 -----------------------------

-Each plugin should provide its required Director config as a basket.
-The basket usually contains at least one Command, one Service Template and a few Datafields.
+Each plugin should provide its required Director config in form of a Director basket.
+The basket usually contains at least one Command, one Service Template and a few associated Datafields.
 The rest of the Icinga Director config (Host Templates, Service Sets, Notification Templates, Tag Lists, etc) can be found in the ``assets/icingaweb2-module-director/all-the-rest.json`` file.

 The baskets for the plugins can be generated using the ``check2basket`` tool.